Suomen huippumalli haussa season 3: The Mirror Shows your Good and Bad sides (Peili paljastaa hyvät ja huonot puolet)

 Anne Kukkohovi visits the girls and discuss what they like and don’t like about themselves.
 Next Trainer4You reps Janne Mustonen and Tuomo Kilpeläinen pay a visit to do a body analysis and have a workout.
-The next day are makeovers where French hair stylist Franck Provost for the Irresistible Summer 2010 collection.
+The next day are makeovers with a French hair stylist Franck Provost for the Irresistible Summer 2010 collection.
 The weekly challenge is to see who is the most professional during the makeover.
 Tiia wins a gift basket and a pair of Christian Louboutin high heels.
 For the week's photo, the models must concentrate on themselves in the mirror.

 At panel, Stephanie is eliminated for her lack of versatility.